tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 [[TODO: An alternative design might combine label and hash into the same field so that future protocols which don't have a notion of HashAlgorithm don't need this field.]]

-ImportedIdentity.label MUST be bound to the protocol for which the key is imported.
-Thus, TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use "tls13" as the label.
+ImportedIdentity.label MUST be bound to the protocol into which the key is imported.
+Thus, TLS 1.3 and QUICv1 {{!I-D.ietf-quic-transport}} MUST use the label "tls13".
 Similarly, TLS 1.2 and all prior TLS versions should use "tls12" as ImportedIdentity.label, as well as SHA256 as ImportedIdentity.hash.
 Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.